-The City Watch was published using The Open Gaming Licence, which means that legally I was allowed to use almost all the rules from 5th edition Dungeons & Dragons.
-However, I was not allowed to imply that it is an official D&D product, or even use the words Dungeons & Dragons, or Dungeon Master, anywhere in the publication.
-Also, for some reason, there are a very small number of D&D monsters that I was not allowed to use, and this list includes two monsters that I badly did want to use because they fitted so well with the story that I had created (and also because one of my aims was to give the players the opportunity to meet as many as possible of the most iconic monsters in D&D).
-In the published version of the zone therefore, I substituted different monsters for the ones I was not allowed to use; when you run the game as DM, I suggest you make the following substitutions.
+The City Watch was published using The Open Gaming Licence.
+This means that legally I was allowed to use almost all the rules from 5th edition Dungeons & Dragons, though I was not allowed to imply that it is an official D&D product, or even use the words Dungeons & Dragons, or Dungeon Master, anywhere in the publication.
+Also, for some reason, there are a very small number of D&D monsters that I was not allowed to use, and this list includes two monsters that I badly did want to use because they fitted so well with the story that I had created (and also because one of my aims was to give the players the opportunity to encounter as many as possible of the most iconic monsters in D&D).
+In the published version of the zine therefore, I substituted different monsters for the ones I was not allowed to use; when you run the game as DM, I recommend you go with the original monsters, as follow.

 - Kifka in Session Seven was supposed to be a Jackalwere.
 This works better than Wererat, because Jackalweres are instinctive liars and hate having to tell the truth.

 - The Floating Eye Guardian was (as you might have guessed) supposed to be a Spectator.
-When I discovered that wasn’t allowed I decided to put a fountain in the room and change the monster to a Water Weird, but apparently that’s not allowed either!
+When I discovered that wasn’t allowed I decided to put a fountain in the room and change the monster to a Water Weird instead, but apparently that’s not allowed either!